Compacting folders in

 If you are using a Thunderbird theme with different icon sizes, I am hosting here a couple of

 alternative versions with slightly different icons, so you have the option to download the file

 that best fits your current theme.

-To install the extension, download the xpi file on your computer, open the
+To install one of these versions, download the xpi file on your computer, open the

-xpunge-0.6-16_24.xpi (@ Mozilla Addons) : Tested on Linux, with icon sizes of 24x24 (large) and 16x16 (small) pixels.
+xpunge-4.0.2-16_24.xpi (@ Thunderbird Addons) : Tested on Linux, with icon sizes of 24x24 (large) and 16x16 (small) pixels.
 Download this version if you are using the default Thunderbird theme on Linux or MS Windows.

 xpunge-4.0.2-20_30.xpi : Tested on Linux, with icon sizes of 30x30 (large) and 20x20 (small) pixels.

 xpunge-4.0.2-24_32.xpi : Tested on Linux, with icon sizes of 32x32 (large) and 24x24 (small) pixels.
 Download this version if you are using the default Thunderbird theme on Mac OSX.